CyDefOps/project-killchain/Investigations/IP Address/AbUserIPDB/README.md

 ----
 ## Overview

 The purpose of this script is to help new and small SOC Teams make informed decisions for the blocked/malicious IP addresses on SIEM by taking them out and checking their reputation against **AbuseIPDB** and **VirusTotal**.
-Thus, helping them save **time** to perform rapid investigations and save time + efforts.
+Thus, helping them save time + efforts to perform rapid investigations.

 The script does the following: